Write and record the development of technology with deep insight

 1.Manufacturing Errors of Machine Tools

-Manufacturing errors of machine tools include spindle rotation error, guide rail error, and transmission chain error.
-Spindle rotation error refers to the deviation of the actual spindle axis from the average axis at different time points, directly affecting the accuracy of the machined workpiece.
+Manufacturing errors in machine tools include spindle rotation errors, guide rail errors, and transmission chain errors.
+Spindle rotation error is the deviation of the actual spindle axis from the average axis at different times, directly affecting the accuracy of the machined workpiece.

 Guide rails determine the positional relationship and motion reference of machine tool components.
 Errors in their manufacturing, wear, and installation quality can lead to guide rail errors.
 Transmission chain errors arise from manufacturing and assembly errors of transmission chain components, as well as wear during use.